We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 I sum up some of the reasons why you might choose one platform over the other below.

-Reasons to use WordPress over Wix
+Advantages of using WordPress over Wix

 WordPress is a more flexible platform than Wix and you can use it to build any sort of website.

 Its content management system is more sophisticated than Wix’s, featuring more advanced blogging functionality.